Jenniferweb/ShopifyDSChallenge/README.md

-# ShopifyDSChallenge
-Shopify Fall 2021 Data Science Challenge
+# Shopify Fall 2021 Data Science Challenge

 I wrote this up in a jupyter notebook so it is viewable within github if you click on the .ipynb file